-The British Indian Ocean Territory is a British Overseas Territory.
+The British Indian Ocean Territory is a UK Overseas Territory.
 It is administered from London and there is no British diplomatic or consular representation there.

-The British Indian Ocean Territory is not a tourist destination.
+The British Indian Ocean Territory (BIOT) is not a tourist destination.
 Access is restricted and a permit is required in advance of travel.
-There are no commercial flights and permits are only issued to yachts in safe passage.
-Access to Diego Garcia is only permitted to those with connections to the military facility.
+There are no commercial flights and mooring permits are only issued to yachts in exceptional circumstances.
+Access to Diego Garcia is only allowed for those on pre-authorised official duty.
 See Entry Requirements.

 There is a low threat from terrorism.
 See Terrorism.